karinnordin99/Project_DA3018/Notebook.md

 # Day 3
 Preprocessing the datafile with unix-commands and removing function that transalates and checks for >=1000 Data file is now down from 7 GB to 2,75GB
+Rewritten the code today to Java instead of Python3

+# Day 4
+Code in Python to transalte the data from the Java program to plot histograms